Authors submitting their work to IJPE are obliged to meet the ethical principles stated below:

 Acknowledgements: Those (institutions and financial resources) who have provided support but have not contributed to the research should be acknowledged in an Acknowledgements section.

 Originality and purity of plagiarism: The submitted work should be entirely owned by the authors.
 If the work of other researchers is included in the manuscript, it should be cited appropriately and listed in the references.
 The author is obliged to check the manuscript with one of the plagiarism prevention software, Turnit-in or iThenticate, and submit the similarity report to the journal for application.
 Manuscripts with a similarity rate of 15% or more will not be considered.
+After the acceptance of the manuscripts, the journal will check them for plagiarism prior to publication.
+If plagiarism is detected, the author will be instructed to revise the manuscript.
+Every accepted paper will be scanned by Turnitin® to prevent plagiarism.

 Ethics committee permission and approval: Authors are expected to describe in their manuscripts ethical approval from an appropriate committee and how consent was obtained from participants when research involves human participants.
 Authors are required to submit the ethical approval form of their study into the journal submission system